petarzarkov/rust-beats/README.md

 **[Listen to daily generated beats →](https://petarzarkov.github.io/rust-beats/)**

 Every day at midnight UTC, a new unique song is automatically generated and deployed to GitHub Pages.
-The website features an audio player where you can listen to the latest beat and browse through the previous 7 days of generated music.
+The website features an audio player where you can listen to the latest beat and browse through the previous 7 generated songs.

 ## Overview